Atlanta Wrongful Death Lawyer

 For example, if Bob made $100,000 a year in income when he died, and he was expected to work for another ten years before retirement, you could estimate that Bob would have earned about $1 million in that time.
 Or a little more if you assume he would have gotten a few raises during that period.
 If Bob was a stay-at-home parent, you could estimate how much his surviving spouse might pay a nanny and a housekeeper for childcare and cleaning services for X number of years.

 Non-economic losses are somewhat harder to estimate.
 Again, it’s tough to place an economic value on things like your spouse’s companionship or having a parent around for the important milestones in your life.
-Your attorney will do their best to decide on a reasonable amount, as tricky as it is to do so.
+Your attorney will make every effort to determine a reasonable amount, even though it can be a complex process.

 Proving a Wrongful Death Claim